Insurgency in Northeast India

-The Insurgency in Northeast India involves multiple armed separatist factions operating in some of India's northeastern states, which are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 14.29 miles wide.
+The Insurgency in Northeast India is an ongoing armed conflict in a number of India's northeastern states involving several militants groups with various political ideologies, including separatism and Christian nationalism and the Indian government.
+The northeastern states are connected to the rest of India by the Siliguri Corridor, a strip of land as narrow as 14.29 miles wide.

 Northeastern India consists of seven states (also known as the Seven Sister States): Assam, Meghalaya, Tripura, Arunachal Pradesh, Mizoram, Manipur, and Nagaland.
 Tensions existed between insurgents in these states and the central government as well as amongst their native indigenous people and migrants from other parts of India and illegal immigrants.

-Government of India claims that Insurgency has seen rapid decline in recent years, with a 70 per cent reduction in insurgency incidents and an 80 per cent drop in civilian deaths in the Northeast in 2019 compared to 2013.
+In recent years, insurgency in the region has seen rapid decline, with a 70% reduction in insurgency incidents and an 80% drop in civilian deaths in 2019 compared to 2013.

+Manipur has witnessed a rise in insurgent activities ever since ethnic violence broke out in the state on 3 May 2023 between the Meitei people and the Kuki people.
+This has led to a new era in Manipur's insurgency where militant groups witnessed a resurgence in membership.

 The 2014 Indian general election had an 80% voter turnout in all northeastern states, the highest among all states of India according to Indian government.
 Indian authorities claim that this shows the faith of the northeastern people in Indian democracy.
-Indian Chief of Defence Staff Gen Anil Chauhan then Eastern Army Commander claimed that as of 2020, the area of violence in the entire North-East has shrunk primarily to an area which is the tri-junction between Assam, Arunachal Pradesh and north Nagaland.
+Indian Chief of Defence Staff Gen Anil Chauhan then Eastern Army Commander had stated that as of 2020, the area of violence in the entire North-East has shrunk primarily to an area which is the tri-junction between Assam, Arunachal Pradesh and north Nagaland.